bass-dandy/simpai/README.md

 For versioning, `fix` indicates a [SemVer](https://semver.org/) patch bump, `feat` indicates a SemVer minor bump (or patch if < 1.0.0), and a trailing `!` indicates a SemVer major bump (or minor if < 1.0.0).
 All other types are not considered user-facing and do not indicate a bump of any kind.

+## Adding a new package

+- add new directory to `packages/`
+- add a `package.json`
+- add the package path to `release-please-config.json` ([see config options](https://github.com/googleapis/release-please/blob/main/docs/manifest-releaser.md#configfile))
+- add the package path and initial version to `.release-please-manifest.json`